Home > HVAC Maintenance > How to Fix a Leaking Ice Machine: A DIY Guide

 The main water supply line, which runs from your building’s plumbing to the ice machine, is another potential leak source.
 These lines, typically made of plastic or copper, can develop cracks with age or if the machine gets moved.
 Check the entire length of the hose for any moisture, drips, or obvious damage.
 While you’re there, check the connections at both ends.
 A loose fitting is a very common reason for leaks, and sometimes, all you need to do is tighten the connection with a wrench to solve the problem completely.
 This simple check can save you a lot of trouble.

-Clear Ice Buildup and Debris
+Remove Any Ice Buildup or Debris

 Sometimes, the leak isn’t caused by a broken part but by a simple ice jam.
 If an ice cube gets stuck in the dispenser or the harvest chute, it can create a blockage.
 This causes a backup, and as other ice melts around it, the water can start to drip out of the machine.
 You can often clear a jam by carefully pouring a small amount of warm (never hot) water down the chute to melt the stuck cube.
 Also, check that your machine is sitting level, as a tilted unit can make it easier for ice to get stuck in the first place.

-Test and Clear the Drainage System
+How to Unclog the Drainage System

 Your ice machine has a drain line to remove excess water from the melting and harvesting cycles.
 If this drain gets clogged with slime or other debris, the water has nowhere to go but out onto your floor.
 Find the drain pan and the drain line and check for any blockages.
 You may need to flush the line with a solution of warm water and vinegar to clear out any buildup.
 Keeping the drain clear is a key part of routine maintenance and can prevent some of the messiest leaks.
 Regular cleaning is part of our service maintenance programs and helps avoid this problem entirely.